Mik-chan/userscripts/README.md

 # userscripts
-Install TamperMonkey and insert scrit there
+Install TamperMonkey and insert scripts there